xxyzzzq/quex/trunk/quex/engine/analyzer/examine/00-README.txt

 PROOF:

-     (1) The begin_list in algorithm 1 is <=> there are no new springs.
+begin_list in algorithm 1 empty <=> there are no new springs.

-         That is, either there were no mouth states, or the mouth states that exist were not resolved.

-     (2) A mouth state is only unresolved, if there is at least one entry which cannot be determined.
-An entry into a mouth state which is undetermined must originate from an unresolved mouth state.

-         With (1) it follows:

-         For every unresolved mouth state 'i' there is at least one state 'k' on which it depends which is also unresolved.

-     (3) If a state 'a' depends on 'b' and 'b' depends on 'c', then 'a' also depends on 'c'.
-For an unresolved state a dependency sequence can be specified of the form

-                           a <-- b <-- c <-- ...
+=> Either: (i) All mouth states were resolved (-> would be springs), or
+           (ii) There are unresolved mouth states, because not all entries of those states could be determined.
+(1)

+From case (i) no statement about unresolved mouth states can be derived.
+Case (ii) makes the first usable statement.

+        U := set of unresolved mouth states after algorithm 1 ended.
+(2)

+An entry into a mouth state which is undetermined must connected to a linear state sequence, or directly, with a mouth state which is undetermined.
+Let the fact that a state 'p' has an undetermined entry originating from 'q' be called a dependency of 'p' on 'q' and let it be written as

+                          p <-- q

+'q' must be undetermined, so it follows

+                'p <-- q' and 'p in U' => 'q' in 'U'                        (3)

+If 'q' depends on 'u', then logically 'u' influences 'q' and 'p'.
+Thus,

+               p <-- q  and q <-- u   <=>   p <-- { q, u }                  (4)

-         briefly, let the set of states on which 'a' depends be
+Let the set of dependencies for a state 'p' be defined as

-                           D(a) = a <-- (b, c, ...)

-     (4) A state machine has a finite number of states.

-     (5) from (3) and (4): The set of states on which an unresolved mouth state 'a' depends is finite.

-     (6) Let 'p' be the last state added to 'D(a)'.

-         from (2) and (3): for a state 'p' to belong to D(a), it must rely on an unresolved state 'q'.

-     (7) from (6) and the restriction of (5): 'q' must be element of D(a).

-     (8) if 'q' belongs to 'D(a)' before, than it must depend on 'p'.

-     => There is at least one 'p' depending on 'q' and 'q' depending on 'p' in the set of 'D(a)'.
+                          D(p) = { q, u, ...}                               (5)

+which includes every state on which 'p' depends with its 'unresolvedness'.
+The number of states in a state machine is finite, thus the size of U is finite.
+It follows

+                         size of D(p) = finite                              (6)

+From (3) follows that any state 'i' in 'D(p)' must be unresolved, thus it must be dependent on an unresolved state 'k'.
+From (4), it follows that if 'p' depends on 'i', then it also depends on 'k', i.e. 'k in 'D(p)'.

+               'i' in D(a) and 'i <-- k' => 'k in D(a)'

+If each state of 'D(a)' is displayed as dot in a plane, and the dependencies between elements of 'D(a)' as arrows, then there would be 'n+1' arrows on 'n' dots.
+This is only possible, if there is at least one loop.
+A loop is a mutual dependency.

+      size of U is not empty <=> there is at least one mutual dependency    (7)

+what was to be proven.
 However, not every unresolved state is locked into a mutual dependency.
+An example is shown in figure 6.
+There, state 2 is unresolved because it depends on state 1.
+However, state 2 is not mutually dependent on state 1.
+State 1, on the other hand, is unresolved, because it is mutually dependent on state 0.

                              .---->---.
                           ( 0 )      ( 1 )------>( 2 )